-Keep reminding yourself that every time you use a cloth nappy, one less disposable ends in landfill.
-If you choose to use a cloth nappy every time, you could save approximately 4000 nappies going to landfill.
-That's a significant difference you could make to your carbon footprint, just through one simple change
+Keep reminding yourself that every time you use a washable nappy, one less disposable nappy ends in landfill.
+If you choose to use a reusable cloth nappy every time, you could save approximately 4000 nappies going to landfill.
+That's a significant difference you could make to your carbon footprint, just through one simple change.

 For full time use you will need:

-● Approximately 25 nappies, if washing every 2 to 3 days
+● Approximately 20 nappies and 3 night nappies, if washing every 2 to 3 days (here is a handy guide to choose which nappy to go for)

 ● Liners (optional)